Wodan58/Joy/doc/JOYimplJOY.md

     3 4 cnr-ack.

 The program is defective.
 The first condition should read `[pop null]` instead of `[null]`.
-Thanks to MEMORYMAX, running this program with the NOBDW version results in the following error message:
+Running this program with the NOBDW version results in the following error message:

     run time error: memory needed for copying.

-Needless to say, increasing MEMORYMAX and recompiling does not help in this case.
-The BDW version runs into a call stack overflow.
+Joy1 responds differently.
+The MINBDW version does not give any error message.
+It simply runs forever.
+The BDW version responds with the following error
+messages:

+    GC Warning: Out of Memory!
+Heap size: 1940 MiB.
+Returning NULL! run time error: memory needed for allocator.

 More comparisons
 ================